menggg22/CAMASim/README.md

 - CAMASim/arch	Architecture estimator.
 - examples/	Examples for CAM-related applications

+## EVACAM Integration
+### What is EVACAM
+Eva-CAM is a circuit/architecture-level modeling and evaluation tool for content addressable memories (CAMs) that can project the area, timing, dynamic energy, and leakage power of NVM-based CAMs.
+It is developed by Liu Liu at University of Notre Dame.
+Please go to [EVACAM github repository](https://github.com/eva-cam/EvaCAM) for more detailed information.

+### Why CAMASim and EVACAM can Work Together?
+CAMASim is an chip-level performance and application accuracy simulator while EVACAM gives detailed hardware costs, therefore the two simulators are perfectly  complementary to each other and can work together to give better results.
+When EVACAM is enabled, CAMASim will pass the CAM configuration it received to EVACAM, and read from EVACAM's performance evaluation on power and latency for whole-chip performance evaluation.
+If EVACAM is not enabled, CAMASim will read from pre-defined performance data for limited CAM configurations.
+The pre-defined performance data is stored in `CAMASim/performance/cost_config.json`

+### How to enable EVACAM?
+EVACAM resides as a git submodule in CAMASim.
+For better integration, we forked and made slight changes to the original version of CAMASim.
+Our version of EVACAM is at [this repo](https://github.com/Andyliu92/EvaCAM-for-CAMASim).

 ## Citation
 If you want to learn more about the CAM-based accelerators, please refer to the following manuscript: